,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does the post say about the 'miracle' of Bhakti?
+What does the article mean by the “miracle” of Bhakti?

-The post highlights unity across Hinduism, Buddhism, Jainism, and Sikhism through shared disciplines like remembrance, meditation, self-mastery, and seva, with the temple serving as a bridge across dharmic paths.
+The article connects Hinduism, Buddhism, Jainism, and Sikhism through remembrance, meditation, self-mastery, compassion, humility, and seva.
+It frames Sarangapani’s grace as a bridge across dharmic paths while respecting their distinct philosophical frameworks.